svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/cancel-an-expired-escrow.md

 ## 1. Confirm the expired escrow

-An escrow in the XRP Ledger is expired when its `CancelAfter` time is lower than the `close_time` of a validated ledger version.
+An escrow in the SGY Ledger is expired when its `CancelAfter` time is lower than the `close_time` of a validated ledger version.
 (If the escrow does not have a `CancelAfter` time, it never expires.)
 You can look up the close time of the latest validated ledger with the [ledger method][]:

 Request: